anaclumos/extracranial/Research/pages/Elo Rating.md

 - [Elo Rating](https://matt-rickard.ghost.io/elo-rating/)

 If a higher-rated player beats a lower-rated player, their rating will go up, while the loser's rating will go down.
-Improving Elo is relatively easy, but it usually comes at the cost of complexity.
+Improving Elo is relatively easy but usually comes at the cost of complexity.

 ```
 New rating = Old rating + K * (outcome - expected outcome)